Neodymium(III) carbonate: Chemical properties

 Neodymium(III) carbonate can form complexes with ammonium carbonate, sodium carbonate and potassium carbonate and many other salts, which explains their greater solubility in aqueous solutions than in distilled water.
 It can easily be converted into other neodymium compounds, such as neodymium(III) oxide when heated.
 It can also form compounds with hydrazine, such as Nd2(CO3)3·12N2H4·4H2O which is a transparaent crystal that is slightly soluble in water but insoluble in benzene, d20°C = 1.96 g/cm3.

 Physical properties

-Neodymium(III) carbonate forms crystals and has a crystalline hydrate composition of Nd2(CO3)3·n H2O, where n = 2.5 and 8.
-It doesn't dissolve in water.
+Neodymium(III) carbonate forms crystals and has a crystalline hydrate composition of Nd2(CO3)3·nH2O, where n = 2.5 and 8.
+It does not dissolve in water.

 Applications

 Neodymium carbonate can be used for lasers, glass coloring and tinting, and dielectrics.